DusanMilko/Gulp-Assemble-Template/README.md

           └── index.{hbs,html,php}
 ```

+---
 ### Pages

 All the files in **pages** folder are used to generate static pages.

 These files in pages should contain the core content of the page.

-The layout files will contain the major layout and are refrenced to by front matter(more on that below)
+The layout files will contain the major layout and are referenced to by front matter(more on that below)

 Pages can also load partials anywhere in the page